Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 provided that

 Furthermore, in polynomial time we can find all such $w$ provided that

 \end{theorem}

 Equivalently, we can find small solutions of equations $f(x) \equiv 0 \pmod{J}$, where the ideal $J$ is a large divisor of $I$.
-Using improved lattice basis reduction algorithms \cite{AKS} we can achieve slightly subexponential behavior in $n^2$.
+Using improved lattice basis reduction algorithms \cite{AKS} we can achieve a running time that is slightly subexponential in $n^2$.
 Note also that $\gcd(f(w)\OO_K,I)$ is the largest ideal that contains both the principal ideal $f(w)\OO_K$ and $I$; in other words, it is their sum $f(w)\OO_K + I$.

 When $n$ is fixed, our algorithm runs in polynomial time, but the dependence on $n$ is exponential.
 That appears to be unavoidable using our techniques, but it is not a serious drawback.
 Many number-theoretic algorithms behave poorly for high-degree number fields, and most computations are therefore done in low-degree cases.
 Even for a fixed number field $K$, Theorem~\ref{theorem:nf-coppersmith} remains of interest.